 The player, who gets rid of all the cards first, wins the game.

-Counting & Number Recognition Card Games for Kindergarteners
+Counting & Number Recognition Math Card Games for Kindergarteners

 3. Count On!

-This is a single player, fun counting game for kindergarteners.
+This is a single player math card game for kids who are learning to count.
 While practicing counting with worksheets is quite dull, this card game for kids brings in much excitement and twist to numeracy skills.

 How to Play: